akunna1/My-Resume/README.md

 - Resume: for softcopy
-- Resume with QR code: for hardcopyy
+- Resume with QR code: for hardcopy